iamciera/MLresources/README.md

 - **Purpose**: Predict large-scale chromatin-profiling data, including TF binding, DNase I sensitivity and histone-mark profiles.
 Like the packages above, this one also models chromatin accessibility as well as the binding of certain proteins (transcription factors) to DNA and the presence of so-called histone marks that are associated with changes in accessibility.
 This piece of software seems to focus a bit more explicitly than the others on predicting how single-nucleotide mutations affect the chromatin structure.
 - **How**: A deep convolutional network is a type of multilayer neural network.
 Integrating sequence information from a wide sequence context, learning sequence code at multiple spatial scales with a hierarchical architecture, and multitask joint learning of diverse chromatin factors sharing predictive features.
 -  **Input/ Training Data**: genome-wide chromatin profiles from the Encyclopedia of DNA Elements (ENCODE) and Roadmap Epigenomics projects.
 690 TF binding profiles for 160 different TFs, 125 DHS profiles and 104 histone-mark profiles.
 Used conservation information ("evolutionary conservation") scores using PhastCons.
 - **Implemented with** - They made their own implementiation and have a web server, but all the code is hidden.
-Which sucks and is unuasable outside humans.
+Which sucks and is unuasable outside humans...or is it?

 **DeepBind – Predicting the sequence specificities of DNA- and RNA-binding proteins by deep learning** [[code](http://tools.genes.toronto.edu/deepbind/)][[paper](http://www.nature.com/nbt/journal/v33/n8/full/nbt.3300.html)]